-Etoposide Injection USP is indicated in the management of the following neoplasms:
+Etoposide Injection, USP is indicated in the management of the following neoplasms:

 Refractory Testicular Tumors

-Etoposide Injection USP in combination therapy with other approved chemotherapeutic agents in patients with refractory testicular tumors who have already received appropriate surgical, chemotherapeutic, and radiotherapeutic therapy.
+Etoposide Injection, USP in combination therapy with other approved chemotherapeutic agents in patients with refractory testicular tumors who have already received appropriate surgical, chemotherapeutic, and radiotherapeutic therapy.

-Etoposide Injection USP is contraindicated in patients who have demonstrated a previous hypersensitivity to Etoposide or any component of the formulation.
+Etoposide Injection, USP is contraindicated in patients who have demonstrated a previous hypersensitivity to Etoposide or any component of the formulation.

-For parenteral administration, Etoposide Injection USP should be given only by slow intravenous infusion (usually over a 30- to 60-minute period), since hypotension has been reported as a possible side effect of rapid intravenous injection.
+For parenteral administration, Etoposide Injection, USP should be given only by slow intravenous infusion (usually over a 30- to 60-minute period) since hypotension has been reported as a possible side effect of rapid intravenous injection.

 In rats, an intravenous Etoposide dose of 0.4 mg/kg/day (about 1/20th of the human dose on a mg/m2 basis) during organogenesis caused maternal toxicity, embryotoxicity, and teratogenicity (skeletal abnormalities, exencephaly, encephalocele, and anophthalmia); higher doses of 1.2 and 3.6 mg/kg/day (about 1/7th and 1/2 of human dose on a mg/m2 basis) resulted in 90 and 100% embryonic resorptions.
 In mice, a single 1 mg/kg (1/16th of human dose on a mg/m2 basis) dose of Etoposide administered intraperitoneally on days 6, 7, or 8 of gestation caused embryotoxicity, cranial abnormalities, and major skeletal malformations.
 An I.P. dose of 1.5 mg/kg (about 1/10th of human dose on a mg/m2 basis) on day 7 of gestation caused an increase in the incidence of intrauterine death and fetal malformations and a significant decrease in the average fetal body weight.

 Women of childbearing potential should be advised to avoid becoming pregnant.
 If this drug is used during pregnancy, or if the patient becomes pregnant while receiving this drug, the patient should be warned of the potential hazard to the fetus.

-In all instances where the use of Etoposide Injection USP is considered for chemotherapy, the physician must evaluate the need and usefulness of the drug against the risk of adverse reactions.
+In all instances where the use of Etoposide is considered for chemotherapy, the physician must evaluate the need and usefulness of the drug against the risk of adverse reactions.
 Most such adverse reactions are reversible if detected early.
-If severe reactions occur, the drug should be reduced in dosage or discontinued and appropriate corrective measures should be taken according to the clinical judgement of the physician.
-Reinstitution of Etoposide Injection USP therapy should be carried out with caution and with adequate consideration of the further need for the drug and alertness as to possible recurrence of toxicity.
+If severe reactions occur, the drug should be reduced in dosage or discontinued and appropriate corrective measures should be taken according to the clinical judgment of the physician.
+Reinstitution of Etoposide therapy should be carried out with caution, and with adequate consideration of the further need for the drug and alertness as to possible recurrence of toxicity.

 In patients with impaired renal function, the following initial dose modification should be considered based on measured creatinine clearance:

 |Measured Creatinine Clearance

 Data are not available in patients with creatinine clearances < 15 mL/min and further dose reduction should be considered in these patients.

-Carcinogenesis, (see WARNINGS section), Mutagenesis, Impairment of Fertility
+Carcinogenesis (see WARNINGS), Mutagenesis, Impairment of Fertility

 Etoposide has been shown to be mutagenic in Ames assay.